 There is no easy electronic record and confirmation number created, so if you want to let the company know you’ve sent it, you need to create a separate “check is in the mail” email or note in your signatures email.

 How do I net out these pros/cons?
 I tend to plan ahead and use inexpensive 3 day wires except in cases where I am concerned about the round getting filled or the company is very low on funds or otherwise financially shaky.
 In those cases, I tend to mail a check with a receipt that says it can only be deposited if the minimum needed to close is hit and a stamped return envelope for that receipt.
 Not perfect or airtight, but creates a very good argument in the case of meltdown.
-Given that we face the risk of total loss on any of our angel investments, a pretty good argument is good enough for me given the number of rounds I am juggling.
+Given that we face the risk of total loss on any of our angel investments as a baseline anyway, a pretty good argument is good enough for me given the number of rounds I am juggling.

 Q: These are all pretty good hacks.
 But are they worth the considerable trouble you seem to go to?
 Can you share any war stories?

 First of all, if these things are established as habits, they really aren’t much trouble at all.
 They become second nature like driving a stick-shift in traffic - you often are not even aware you are doing it.
 Second, start-ups are young, understaffed, and moving fast.
-Mistakes truly do happen all the time, and if you don’t have good records and good confidence in them, you might not be aware of a mistake or just accept the company’s mistake.
+Mistakes truly do happen all the time, and if you don’t have good records and good confidence in those records, you might not be aware of a mistake or just accept the company’s mistake.
 Third, good contemporaneous record-keeping is less work not more work - it is also a classic case of “a stitch in time saves nine.”

 So how has this paid off?
 Aside from just minimizing the agony of searching for materials at tax time, living in a state of chaos, or never being able to find things when you need them, here are four real life personal stories which I think demonstrate the value of of having organization systems: